 JEWISH GENEALOGY WEBSITE:

 Check www.jewishgen.org website for names, locations, registers, and current research by topic and location.
-Pay special attention to the ‘Infofiles,’ Jewish Genealogy Family Finder, Cemeteries and Special Interest Groups links.
+Pay special attention to the InfoFiles, Holocaust Database, Family Finder and Special Interest Groups.

-Search the www.avotaynu.com website for useful, up to date, articles in your area of research.
-Use the latest Avotaynu CD to search by keyword.
-A copy is available in the HMC Library Archive.
-For up-to-date news, subscribe to online Avotaynu Nu?
+Current and all back issues available in HMC Library, 1985- to present.
+Search the www.avotaynu.com website for very useful, up to date, articles in your area of research.
+Contact Avotaynu office for subscription to online keyword searching 475-202-6575 or firstname.lastname@example.org.
+For up-to-date news, subscribe to Avotaynu Nu?
 What’s New?

 Check Miriam Weiner’s Routes to Roots website www.rtrfoundation.org to identify Jewish archival records in Poland, Belarus, Ukraine, Lithuania and Moldova.

-Check Memorial Books for the town(s) where the person originated and numerous registers.
+Check Memorial Books where the person originated and numerous registers.
 The HMC has a very extensive collection.
-The website www.holocaustcenter.org/memorial-book-index has a list of the memorial book cities.
+Our website www.holocaustcenter.org/memorial-book-index has a list of the memorial book cities.